rcrowther/django-tml/README.md

     #
     #

-This may not be a dedicated solution, but I find it much easier to handle than raw HTML.
+This may not be a dedicated solution, but I find it easier to handle than raw HTML.
+And consistent.

 ## UML Intro
 UML is a small set of conversions from keyboard-accessible codepoint sequences into inaccessible-but-useful-or-common codepoints.
 For example, it can turn shortcut inverted commas into open/close curly inverted commas.
 It can render a copyright sign etc.